ILA Working Committees

 Corporate Resource: EY

-The ILA Alternatives Taskforce focuses on the governance of alternative investment funds (AIFs) and of alternative investment fund managers (AIFMs) from a Luxembourg perspective.
+The ILA Alternative Investment Funds Committee focuses on the governance of alternative investment funds (AIFs) and of alternative investment fund managers (AIFMs) from a Luxembourg perspective.
 The main mission of the Taskforce is to support governing bodies, including Boards, in implementing good governance practices in AIF and AIFM structures.
 The taskforce aims to: Support governing bodies in: Mastering the complexities of the AIF and AIFM structures for which they are responible identifying or defining their role(s) Setting the governance agenda of the AIF and AIFM structures for which they are responsible and prioritise their work Overseeing the implementation of new regulatory requirements Provide practical guidance on key governance, regulatory and operational questions asked by the governing bodies of AIFs and AIFM Represent the interests of the governing bodies of AIFs and AIFMs Improve the Luxembourg environment for AIFs and AIFMs The Taskforce aims to achieve these objectives by: Providing training to the governing bodies of AIFs and AIFMs Providing practical guidance to the governing bodies of AIF and AIFM, inter alia, through publications and information sessions Organising round tables and discussion groups to debate and develop consensus approaches to key issues that emerge in the alternative investment industry Representing the interests of governing bodies of AIF and AIFM in key industry bodies

 Investment Fund Audit Committee